 Kathleen Kelley MSN, RN, CNRN

-Kelley teaches in the Department of Nursing at Caldwell College.
+Kelley teaches in the Department of Nursing at Caldwell University.

 A recent report from the U.S. Department of Veterans Affairs revealed that an estimated 22 veterans die each day as a result of suicide.
 This alarming number reflects the need for nurses and health care professionals to understand a veteran’s silent suffering.